Lionel Corporation: Models

 Lionel started the postwar period in 1945 with a train set introducing remote-control uncoupling.
-The locomotive was the 224, a pre-war carryover 2-6-2 prairie.
+The locomotive was the 224, a pre-war carryover 2-6-2 Prairie type.
 In 1947, Lionel produced a model of the Pennsylvania Railroad's GG1.
 One year later, Lionel began production of their famous Santa Fe F3.
 As a direct descendant of the pre-war 763E locomotive, in 1950, Lionel released the 773, another scale Hudson.
 The Lionel FA model was also introduced in 1950.

-Considered by many collectors and operators to be the best postwar Lionel locomotive is the 746 released in 1957.
+Many collectors and operators ranked the 746, released in 1957, as the best postwar Lionel locomotive.
 It is a model of Norfolk and Western's J class steam engine.
-During both the pre-war and post-war eras, Lionel made many models of electric locomotives; during the post-war era, Lionel made models of the EP-5 and Virginian EL-C in addition to the GG1.
-From 1946 through 1949, Lionel issued the 726 2-8-4 Berkshire, which is a prized item today. from 1950 to 1951, Lionel produced the 736 Berkshire, which was basically a 726 with Magne-Traction.
+During both the pre-war and post-war eras, Lionel made many models of electric locomotives; during the post-war era, Lionel made models of the EP-5 and Virginian EL-C, in addition to the GG1.
+From 1946 through 1949, Lionel issued the 726 2-8-4 Berkshire, which is a prized item today.
+From 1950 to 1951, Lionel produced the 736 Berkshire, which was basically a 726 with Magne-Traction.
 In 1952, the Korean war caused a shortage of magnetic materials, so Lionel reissued the 726 as the 726rr (726 rerun).
-From 1953 all the way until 1968, the 736 was produced again.
+From 1953 until 1968, Lionel produced the 736 again.

 Construction set

-During the post-war period, Lionel produced a construction set, utilizing a unique component set.
+During the post-war period, Lionel produced a construction set, using a unique component set.
 While competitive sets used nut and bolt fasteners, the Lionel set employed round-head aircraft rivets retained with rubber grommets, eliminating the need for tools.
-The structural elements were hollow beams of square cross section made from folded and quite thin sheet aluminum, as a consequence subject to destruction if stepped upon.
+The structural elements were hollow beams of square cross section made from folded and quite thin sheet aluminum.
+It was subject to destruction if stepped upon.
 A more substantial folded aluminum base plate was used to form the foundation of most constructions, and additional circular plates could be used to construct larger wheels or pivots.
 Pulleys, gussets, and splices were also included.
 The deluxe kits included an electric AC motor with a worm drive and reduction gearset that was powered from household power.
 While innovative, the lack of general purpose beam members with enough holes limited the adaptability of the set to complex constructions.
 Finished assemblies also lacked the robust durability of its principal competition at the time, the Erector Set.